wordslab-org/wordslab-notebooks/docs/install-local.md

 WORDSLAB_HOME : wordslab installation scripts and virtual disk containing the Linux virtual machine OS and all applications installed by wordslab (initial size 20 GB)
 - default: c:\wordslab

-WORDSLAB_WORKSPACE : virtual disk containing your projects code and data + their specific software dependencies (initial size 0 GB)
+WORDSLAB_WORKSPACE : virtual disk containing your projects code and data + their specific software dependencies (initial size 1 GB)
 - default: %WORDSLAB_HOME%\virtual-machines\wordslab-workspace

-WORDSLAB_MODELS : virtual disk containing all the AI models initially installed by wordslab and then downloaded in the course of your projects (initial size 30 GB)
+WORDSLAB_MODELS : virtual disk containing all the AI models initially installed by wordslab and then downloaded in the course of your projects (initial size 5 to 18 GB depending of your GPU VRAM)
 - default: %WORDSLAB_HOME%\virtual-machines\wordslab-models

 If your machine has several physical disks or partitions, you can split your wordslab install between all of them to best use your available storage space.